AI & Privacy

 • Downloads: 13.2 million

 Best For: Legacy compatibility or when the shorter 8K context window is sufficient.
-Generally recommend Llama 3.1 for new projects.
+Generally recommend Llama 3.1 for new projects due to the larger context window and improved capabilities.

 Llama 2 (7B, 13B, and 70B Parameters)

-The foundation that started the open-source AI revolution.
+The foundation that started the open-source AI revolution in July 2023.

 Key Specifications: